-If a student reports bullying, or you witness a bullying incident yourself, it is suggested that:
+If a student reports bullying, or you witness bullying incident yourself, it is suggested that:

 - 1. You listen and acknowledge the seriousness of the report, no matter how trivial it may appear at first. - 2.
 You investigate the incident by interviewing the alleged victim/s; the accused bully/bullies; and any available witnesses. - 3.
-If clearly substantiated, you will impose consequences as outlined in the school's Student Wellbeing & Discipline policy. - 4.
+If clearly substantiated, you will impose consequences as outlined in the School Behaviour Support and Management Plan. - 4.
 You will record the incident on the Sentral Wellbeing database. - 5.
-Depending on the nature of the incident, the student/s responsible for bullying will participate in self-reflection with a letter going home to parents informing them of the incident.
-The student is warned of the consequences of any further incidences, as per the school Student Wellbeing & Discipline policy. - 6.
-In the case of cyber-bullying initiated through school accounts, the student may have their DoE account blocked for a period determined by the Principal and subsequent consequences for this behaviour determined in line with the school's Student Wellbeing & Discipline policy. - 7.
+Depending on the nature of the incident, the student/s responsible for bullying will participate in self-reflection with a letter going home to parents/carers informing them of the incident.
+The student is warned of the consequences of any further incidences, as per the School Behaviour Support and Management Plan. - 6.
+In the case of cyber-bullying initiated through school accounts, the student may have their DoE account blocked for a period determined by the Principal and subsequent consequences for the behaviour determined in line with the School Behaviour Support and Management Plan. - 7.
 Inform the classroom teacher and the Stage Assistant Principal who will, in conjunction with the Principal, provide ongoing support to the victim. - 8.
 Inform all staff of the bullying at a whole staff communication meeting so that staff can monitor the interactions of students involved in the playground or in class. - 9.
-If the child continues to bully, the Principal will make an appointment to speak to the parent / carer.
+If the child continues to bully, the Principal will make an appointment to speak to the parent/carer.
 Remind them of the policy and ask for their cooperation in stopping the child from bullying other students. - 10.
-If it is noted that a student is repeatedly bullying, a referral to the Learning Support Team will be made and a behaviour management plan will be developed for the student in consultation with the parents to support behaviour modification and reduce risk to other students.
+If it is noted that a student is repeatedly bullying, a referral to the Learning Support Team will be made and a behaviour management plan will be developed for the student in consultation with the parents/carers to support behaviour modification and reduce the risk to other students.

-- 11. If bullying behaviour does not stop, the student may be suspended as per the school Student Wellbeing & Discipline policy and all relevant NSW Department of Education (DoE) policies and procedures. - 12.
-Victims of bullying will have access to school counsellor support if the need exists or if the student or parents request it.
+- 11. If bullying behaviour does not stop, the student may be suspended as per the school's School Behaviour Support and Management Plan and all relevant NSW Department of Education policies and procedures. - 12.
+Victims of bullying will have access to school counsellor support if the need exists or of the student or parent/carer request it.

 In the event of a very serious incident, the Principal may determine that a student should be suspended IMMEDIATELY.
-This will occur if the student: is in the possession of a suspected illegal drug or the substance is being represented by the student as an illegal drug, is violent OR threatens serious physical violence against another student or teacher, is in possession of a prohibited weapon, or using, or threatening to use, any item or instrument as a weapon.
+This will occur if the student: is in possession of a suspected illegal drug or the substance is being represented by the student as an illegal drug, is violent OR threatens serious physical violence against another student or teacher, is in possession of a prohibited weapon, or using, or threatening to use, any item or instrument as a weapon.